jooy2/vitepress-sidebar/docs/en/guide/options.md

 - Type: `number`
 - Default: `1`

 At the specified depth, the menu group is made collapsed.
-When this option is specified, group collapsing/expanding is automatically enabled.
 The depth of the top-level folder is `1`.

+Specifying this option turns group collapsing on by itself, which also means it overrules a `collapsed` of `false`.
+Leave `collapseDepth` unset if you want every group expanded.

 ## `collapseFromLevel`